pat-laugh/notes-to-text/README.md

 is used in this project.
 You can make a symbolic link to it.
 After that, make should create the executable.

+## Usage

+The executable can only be called with one parameter that is the name of a file.

+The output is the content of the note as it would be if it were text only.

 ## Concept

 ### Library